TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 ```

 ## Building the code
-We use Docker to establish a build environment, please refer to [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) to install Docker Engine on Ubuntu.
+There are Dockerfile and scripts provided to establish a build environment.
+Please also refer to [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) to install Docker Engine on Ubuntu.

-To build the image, go to to the directory where you have downloaded the code base and run the script as the following.
+To build the code, go to to the directory where you have downloaded the code base and run the `docker-builder-run.sh` script.
 This will take a while to install the necessary packages on the host and build the Docker image.
 ```bash
 ./docker_builder/docker-builder-run.sh
 ```

-Once the above is done, you are in the shell of the newly started Docker container.
-You can start to run commands as usual.
-You can then run the commands to build the image.
-The images will be saved in the directory IMAGE.
+Once the above is done, the shell of the newly started Docker container is available.
+You can run commands in the shell to build the code.

 ### Tinker Board 2/2S
 #### Tinker OS Debian